xuchengpeng/elpa-mirror/melpa/mpvi-readme.txt

-Integrate MPV, EMMS, Org and others with Emacs, make watching/download/convert video or audio conveniently and taking notes easily.
+Integrate MPV, EMMS, Org and other utilities with Emacs.

+ - Make watch/download/convert video or audio conveniently.
+ - Make take video notes easily in Org Mode.
-Make EMMS support Windows.
+ - Make EMMS support Windows.

 Installation:
- - Install `emms' from elpa
- - Install `mpvi' from melpa, then load it
+ - Install `emms' and `mpvi' from MELPA and load them
- - Install the dependencies: mpv (required), yt-dlp, ffmpeg, seam, danmaku2ass and tesseract
+ - Install the dependencies: mpv (required), yt-dlp, ffmpeg, danmaku2ass and tesseract

 Use `mpvi-open' to open a video/audio, then control the MPV with `mpvi-seek'.